How to set up Continuous Delivery to Heroku

 The pipeline is all set.
 Click Run pipeline to execute it:

 Congratulations!
 You've successfully configured Buddy to automatically test and deploy your build to Heroku on every push to repository.
-You can add more actions to the pipeline to further automate your workflow, for example notifications about failed builds, so that you can take action when needed.
+You can add more actions to the pipeline to further automate your workflow, for example notification actions about failed builds, so that you can take action when needed.

 Appendix: Running tests in Heroku